Johanklemantan/Week-2--Data-Integration-Using-Airflow-Dataflow-and-BigQuery-In-GCP/README.md

 ### Requirements<br>

 - First thing to do is to create Google Cloud Platform Account.
-Usually, we in Indonesia used Jenius as our credit card to create this account.
-Don't worry!
+Usually, in Indonesia we use Jenius as our credit card to create this account.
+You just have to deposit some money into your Jenius account but don't worry!
 This is completely free.
 Even you got $300 USD or Rp.
 4.300.000,00 balance for the sake of learning in GCP Environment<br>

 ### Installation<br>